ramrom/rams_dot_files/cheatsheets/datastore_cheatsheet.md

 # DATASTORES
 - for postgres see [postgres](postgres_cheatsheet.md)

+## CONCEPTS
+- normalization - reducing the duplication of data to different levels
+- NoSQL: term can refer to many different paradigms bug are generally: column, document, key-value, and graph

 ## RELATIONAL
 - cardinality - the amount of unique values in a column relative to the table size